tjuzek/om-uid/README.md

 ### C-SALT.tsv

-The Corpus of Syntactic ALTernations (C-SALT).
+The Corpus of Syntactic ALTernations (C-SALT) is attached as a separate file.
 This corpus includes nine syntactic phenomena considered alternations in the linguistic literature.
 The items are sourced from various licensed materials (see LICENSE.md for details).
 The corpus has been pre-processed for parsing, involving the removal of special characters and final punctuation, which is not expected to have a negative impact on the results.
 Annotations within the corpus are mostly self-explanatory.

 Critically, each construction in the corpus has two types: